MikeNg-SG/financial-rag-system/README.md

 ## Retrieval accuracy

-An automated test set checks whether the correct company/section is actually retrieved for a range of questions — including deliberately ambiguous multi-company questions and an out-of-scope question (a company not in the dataset) to test graceful refusal rather than hallucination.
+An automated test set of 10 questions checks whether the correct company/section is actually retrieved.
+The questions fall into three categories, each evaluated differently:

-**Result: 7/7 (100%) on well-defined questions.** Two additional adversarial questions (deliberately ambiguous across multiple companies) were reviewed manually — retrieval correctly surfaced only genuinely relevant companies in both cases (e.g. correctly excluding Apple from a cloud-computing question, since Apple has no major cloud business).
+- **7 questions** have one clearly correct company — these are scored automatically (pass/fail).
+- **1 question** asks about Tesla, a company not in the dataset — this tests graceful refusal rather than hallucination, and has no "correct ticker" to check against, so it's excluded from the pass/fail count and reviewed separately.
+- **2 questions** are deliberately ambiguous across multiple companies (e.g. "cloud computing risks," relevant to Amazon, Google, *and* Microsoft) — these also have no single correct ticker, so they're excluded from the automated count and reviewed manually instead.

+**Result: 7/7 (100%) retrieval accuracy on the 7 questions with a single correct answer.** The remaining 3 questions (1 out-of-scope, 2 ambiguous) aren't included in that ratio because "correct" isn't a single ticker for them — they're assessed qualitatively instead: the out-of-scope question correctly triggered a refusal rather than a hallucinated answer, and both ambiguous questions correctly surfaced only genuinely relevant companies (e.g. Apple — which has no major cloud business — was correctly excluded from the cloud-computing question).

 ![Retrieval accuracy test results](docs/screenshots/retrieval-accuracy.png)